JyotinderSingh/trytok/compiler/README.md

 # Compiler Server

-Runs a lightweight server process inside a Docker container that compiles code and returns the output.
+A Docker container with a lightweight server that compiles Tok code and returns the output.

 ## Build the docker image